• Skip to primary navigation

 Even though I am using a travel agent, that doesn’t stop me from being a control freak and wanting to know exactly what to do & expect before and during the trip.
 Not to mention, I am super excited and can’t stop thinking about the trip!

-Since I am using a travel agent for the majority of the trip, the planning for this trip looks a little bit different, but still required some action on my part… so read on to find out what we had to do to get ready for our trip to Tanzania & the timeline for getting everything done!
+Since I am using a travel agent for the majority of the trip, the planning for this trip looks a little bit different, but still required some action on my part… so read on to find out what I had to do to get ready for the trip to Tanzania & the timeline for getting everything done!

 Confirmed Itinerary / Initial Deposit / Start Saving $$